m-agour/Arabdict/readme.md

         1- clone the project.
         2- in cmd or terminal navigate to the project directory.
-        3- run 'arabdict.py [name of the file that contains the list of words] 4 done
+        3- run 'arabdict.py [name of the file that contains the list of words]' 4 done

  note : if you run a very large list the program will notify you every 100 word.